 It is therefore important to understand how your customers are thinking and feeling, as well as what they are doing when something triggers the need or desire for financial services.
 Unfortunately, there are many barriers to revealing the truth around the purchase journey.
 One of the most significant is the structure of incentives that reward branch-based personnel for “restarting” online or mobile purchases to ensure rewards are provided to the branch channel as opposed to a digital alternative.

 5. Customization and Personalization

-Given the focus on an improved consumer experience and the potential of advanced data analytics in banking, personalized communication must get a higher priority in 2016.
+Given the focus on an improved consumer experience and the potential of advanced data analytics in banking, personalized communication must get a higher priority in the year to come.
 The benefits of personalization include higher response and conversion rates, brand loyalty and repeat customers, amplified reach and increased relevance.

 Consumers indicate a desire for custom solutions based on their personal situation … in real time.
 The tolerance for personalization has limits however, when banks and credit unions are dealing with hoards of potentially powerful, yet private, insights.

 “In 2016, consumers expect emails to have more relevant content and will also expect brands to know more about them in the course of social interactions,” says John Arnold, vice president of marketing at FullContact.
 “Consumers will have less tolerance for online and mobile advertising that is too highly personalized — which may be seen by them as creepy.”